HrithikMittal/Advanced-Blind-Stick/README.md

 <h1>About the Project</h1>
-<h3>This is an Advanced Blind Stick Using Sensors which calculate the distance using Ultrasonic Sensor and send the value to the wireless earphone through bluetooth.</h3>
+<h3>This is an Advanced Blind Stick using Sensors which calculate the distance using Ultrasonic Sensor and sends the value to the wireless earphone through Bluetooth.</h3>
 <h1>Sensors Used with Ardiuno</h1>
 <ul>
   <li>HM-10 BLE Bluetooth 4.0 CC2541 Wireless Module</li>